ubc-lib-geo/metadata-and-project-archiving/content/adding-metadata.md

 ## Save your metadata

 You should save your data while working through the elements.
 Once you're ready, you can **save your changes from the Catalog's Metadata tab** to see your changes.
 Adding missing mandatory information will replace those red Xs with green checks.

+If you're saving metadata for your Shapefiles, this method will also create an XML file which resides in the same directory as the remaining Shapefile sidecar files.
+{: .note}